Applying GENEVE encapsulation (VPC<->VPC NAT at AWS)

 GENEVE encapsulation is super important whenever you want to build mini-networks (overlay networks) from another network (an underlay) which is why it’s widely adopted among cloud computing companies.
 They have the raw hardware (underlay) and the overlay (to oversimplify a bit) is the virtualized network that they create for you (eg a VPC with subnets).
 The following section will describe this in more detail

-If your NAT gateway operates in an IPv6 space, that is to say every client that sends traffic to your machine sends it with an IPv6 header and you want to forward traffic to a machine that operates exclusively in IPv4 space this becomes a significant issue.
+For example, if you NAT gateway operates in an IPv6 space, that is to say every client that sends traffic to your machine sends it with an IPv6 header and you want to forward traffic to a machine that operates exclusively in IPv4 space this becomes a significant issue.
 On the reverse path you must attempt to identify the correct forward initiating IPv6 flow from an IPv4 packet, so you are forced to store additional information in-process to identify originating flows for reverse traffic.
-This can get quite complicated the more flows you have, and you have to make sure that whatever form of hashing you’re using is resistant to collisions.
+This can get quite complicated the more flows you have, and you have to make sure that whatever form of hashing you’re using is resistant to collisions with an upper bound and adequate monitoring.
 This is a real problem that services have to solve when sending traffic from one machine to another when transitioning over network boundaries.

 Conclusion